matique/html_skeleton/README.md

 Examples
 --------
     HtmlSkeleton.new.calendar                    # calendar for current year
-    HtmlSkeleton.new.calendar :year = 2012       # calendar for year 2012
+    HtmlSkeleton.new.calendar year: 2012       # calendar for year 2012
-    HtmlSkeleton.new.calendar :year = 2012, :month => 8  # calendar for August 2012
+    HtmlSkeleton.new.calendar year: 2012, month: 8  # calendar for August 2012

     HtmlSkeleton.new.calendar {|date|
       link ="/#{controller_name}/toggle/#{@resource.id}?date=#{date}"